 List all your family needs to pay in one month, the due dates, the way it is paid, and from which source if you are using more than one bank account.
 Sum everything up.

 It is easy to forget payments that are due yearly or quarterly.
-Make a separate list for them and, if necessary, update this list throughout the year when those payments are due.
-Then sum up everything.
+Make a separate list for them.
+Then, sum up everything.
 Split this sum up to a monthly amount and put this amount on a saving account each month so that you are prepared.
-This way, seasonal payments won’t tear a hole in your monthly budget anymore.

 Example of monthly fixed costs (Excuse weird numbers, as I said)